Microservice-API-Patterns/LakesideMutual/spring-boot-admin/README.md

   "status" : "UP"
 }
 ```

+## How it works when using Eureka

+When Eureka is used, Spring Boot applications register themselves at the Eureka Server.
+The Spring Boot Admin uses Eureka to discover all other Spring Boot applications.
+The `spring-boot-admin-starter-client` mentioned above is not needed anymore.

 See the [Spring Boot Admin documentation](http://codecentric.github.io/spring-boot-admin/2.1.0) to learn more about the different capabilities and configuration options.